-Buildings within the Heritage Area are generally single storey.
+Apart from the Nannup Hotel, buildings within the Heritage Area are single storey.
 This can mean about 4 to 6 metres in height.
 Two storey buildings may be permitted where the function of the proposed building makes it unavoidable.
 Three storey buildings will not be permitted.